telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 ---
-title: How to add the Telerik private NuGet feed to Visual Studio
+title: Adding the Telerik Private NuGet Feed
-page_title: How to add the Telerik private NuGet feed to Visual Studio
+page_title: Adding the Telerik Private NuGet Feed to Visual Studio
-description: How to add the Telerik private NuGet feed to Visual Studio
+description: "Get up and running with Telerik Reporting and learn how to add the Telerik private NuGet feed to Visual Studio."
 slug: telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio
 previous_url: /using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio
 tags: how,to,add,the,telerik,private,nuget,feed,to,visual,studio